schubergphilis/tweakers_iot_workshop/Actioning/7_create_logic_app.md

 15. Now click on the little "+" icon on the right of the case statement and repea this for our next case `stopped`

-Now at the end of this our switch should look like this
+Now at the end of all these steps our switch should look like this

 ![Slack](img/lapp_step_switch.png)